 First: a reminder.
 I’m taking part in the pixel project fundraiser.
 This means I will be doing a google hangout on the 17th of March, at 8:30 EST. There will be an indiegogo fundraiser as well, but I’ll post a link to that when it goes live.
 Second: HOUSE WAR in audio book is available at audible.com until the 27th, as part of their First in a Series sale. —— Kick asked: Grave was worth waiting for.
 I’m curious, though, why this particular book was so difficult for you?
 And I started to answer, and then realized I couldn’t really answer without, oh, spoilers.
 SO: SPOILER ALERT.
 STOP READING IF YOU HATE SPOILERS. *** The difficulty goes back to Touch.
-When I finished Silence, a book which wrote itself, … Continue reading
+When I finished Silence, a book which wrote itself, I had a trilogy in … Continue reading

 Category Archives: Queen of the Dead

 Today, Grave is officially out in the wild.
 Book Three of The Queen of the Dead, it’s available in hardcover.
 I’m both nervous and excited because the series is finished with this book.
 Grave is longer, by about 55k words, than either Silence or Touch.
 But everyone expects the last book to be longer, right?
 I went into the store and signed the copies that arrived, and I’ve stubbed my toe on the boxes in the hall (author’s copies — I swear stubbing my toes on a box is how I know a book is real).
 I can sign/dedicate books if you order them through the store — but as we’re not amazon, the postage is not cheap =/.
 The Audio book, narrated by Alexandra Bailey, will be available as well.
-This … Continue reading
+This time, however, while … Continue reading

 On February 7, 2017, the third and final part of The Queen of the Dead will be published.
 It’s longer than either Silence or Touch by about 40%.
 But everyone expects that from final volumes, right? >.> It also has my favorite of the three covers, all by Cliff Nielsen. *** I couldn’t choose a single chapter as a starter.
 I mean, I could, but I couldn’t.
 So there are sort of three chapters in the sample chapter, which is here.